shivaani24/shivaani24/README.md

 - 👋 Hi, I’m @shivaani24
 - 👀 I’m interested in web devlopment and creating UI designs for web and apps.
 - 🌱 I’m currently learning React and node JS.
+Also, I am learning android.
 - 💞️ I’m looking to collaborate with organization and to contribute to the projects.